kpsdev1/Rock-Paper-Scissors/README.md

 The future features that I would Like to include are:
 - Before starting the Game a prompt for the user to enter their name.
 - Allow the user to select what the game is up to eg: 5, 10, 15.
-- The choice to play a multiplayer game with another person online.
+- The choice to play a multiplayer game with another random person online.

 ## Technologies Used: